AbelGMc/Image-Captioning-2021-spring/README.md

 To use RL, the model must use `utils/rewards.py`, which include `init_scorer,get_self_critical_reward,get_scores,get_self_cider_scores`.

-In the `train.py`, the model is build by `LossWrapper`, which is a subclass for `nn.Module`, that is, a newtork.
+In the `train.py`, the model is build by `LossWrapper`, which is a subclass of `nn.Module`, that is, a newtork.
 ```
 lw_model = LossWrapper(model, opt)
 ```